Valentin-Aslanyan/Fermi-Dirac-GPU/README.txt

 This code is intended to demonstrate numerical quadratures on GPUs, in particular the efficient calculation of atomic rates by integrals over the Fermi-Dirac distribution.
 A simple collisional-radiative model is presented here.
 The code is split into a CPU-only and CPU+GPU parts.
 Simple makefiles are provided.
+Please note that the paths to libraries in the CUDA makefiles should be changed by the user.

 For details, contact Valentin Aslanyan.

 The following files are included here: